Flexible model selection for mechanistic network models: Introduction

+In comparison, common statistical models have limitations in the structures they are able to accommodate \citep{goyalManu}, and fitting and sampling from some of these models can be difficult.
+For example, the popular class of exponential random graph models (ERGMs) may not always be consistent under sampling \citep{shalizi2013consistency}.
+Mechanistic models do not suffer from these limitations as much, since generation of network structures from a handful of mechanisms is usually computationally inexpensive, so it is relatively simple to sample or forward simulate (to simulate observations given parameter values) from a particular model.
 Another advantage of mechanistic models is the ease with which one can incorporate domain knowledge in the model.
 Since the modeler is in control of the mechanisms to include, one is able to encode relevant domain knowledge of known or hypothesized interactions between actors in the system as mechanistic rules.
-The duplication-divergence models in protein-protein interaction networks are good examples of this \citep{NetworkExpRaval2013introduction}.
-In statistical models, one is unable to model such interactions directly, and can only consider the types of networks structures one expects to observe due to these interactions.
+The duplication-divergence models for protein-protein interaction networks are good examples of this \citep{NetworkExpRaval2013introduction}.
+Additionally, it is easy to study the effects of interventions on the behaviors of the actors by directly modifying the model's mechanistic rules to reflect the intervention \citep{wang2014sample,goyal2014sampling}.

-While there is a very extensive literature on mechanistic models in network science, there is a dearth of work on model selection in mechanistic models \citep{middendorf2005inferring,onnela2018statistical}.
-The aim of this paper is to provide a framework for model selection for mechanistic network models.
-For instance, given a full model which has an array of different generative potential or plausible mechanisms, we are interested in selecting between different submodels each possessing only a subset of the mechanisms of the full model.
-Traditional likelihood-based model selection, frequentist or Bayesian, is not applicable to mechanistic models because in most cases their likelihood functions are unavailable in closed form.
-One of the reasons why the likelihood functions are intractable is that in mechanistic models one must consider all the possible paths to generate any one particular network realization, which leads to a combinatorial explosion save for the most trivial settings.
-As such, one must consider likelihood-free approaches.
+While there is an extensive literature on mechanistic models in network science, there is a comparative dearth of work on model selection in mechanistic models \citep{middendorf2005inferring,ratmann2009model,thorne2012graph,onnelaManu}.
+The aim of this paper is to provide a general framework for model selection for mechanistic network models.
+For instance, given a full model which has an array of different generative mechanisms, we are interested in selecting between different submodels each possessing only a subset of the mechanisms of the full model.
+Traditional likelihood-based model selection, frequentist or Bayesian, is not applicable to mechanistic models because in most cases their likelihood functions are intractable.
+The main reason for this is that in mechanistic models one must consider all the possible paths to generate any one particular network realization, which leads to a combinatorial explosion save for the most trivial settings.
+As such, one must resort to likelihood-free approaches.